yoshiori/java-sdk/README.md

 # MCP Java SDK
 [![Build Status](https://github.com/modelcontextprotocol/java-sdk/actions/workflows/publish-snapshot.yml/badge.svg)](https://github.com/modelcontextprotocol/java-sdk/actions/workflows/publish-snapshot.yml)

+> **Note**: This is a version of the original MCP Java SDK that has been adapted to work with Spring Framework 5.3.

 A set of projects that provide Java SDK integration for the [Model Context Protocol](https://modelcontextprotocol.org/docs/concepts/architecture).
 This SDK enables Java applications to interact with AI models and tools through a standardized interface, supporting both synchronous and asynchronous communication patterns.